Interim Management as a Sustainable Solution for Your Company

 • Failure or departure of line managers

-• Bridging until a new permanent replacement is found
+• Bridging leadership positions until a permanent successor is appointed

-• Provide leadership in times of transformation or crisis
+• Providing strong leadership during transformation or crisis situations

 My services as Interim Manager in Switzerland